dzwaneveld/tudelft-article-template/README.md

-# TU Delft - Article Template
+# LaTeX × TU Delft - Article Template

 This template aimed to simplify and improve the template provided in the course AE2333-I. Though it might still be useful for that course, the template is now intended to be a simple and extensive article template, based on the official AIAA template.
 The following three main design principles apply: